Afzal Upal: Professional career

 In July 1999, Upal was hired as a tenure-track assistant professor of computer science at Dalhousie University's new Faculty of Computer Science.
 In 2001, he moved to Information Extraction & Transport (IET) Inc. to work as a senior scientist on various DARPA sponsored projects to develop Bayesian network based decision-aid systems.
 In July 2003, he joined the University of Toledo's Electrical Engineering & Computer Science Department as a tenure track assistant professor to teach computer science.
 From 2008 to 2017, he worked as a defense scientist at Defence R & D Canada's Toronto Research Centre.
 From 2017 to 2020, he served as the head of the Computing and Information Science at Mercyhurst University.
-Since 2020, he has been working as the Chair of the Computer Science & Software Engineering Department at University of Wisconsin-Platteville.
+From 2020 to 2023, he has worked as the Chair of the Computer Science & Software Engineering Department at University of Wisconsin-Platteville.
+Since 2023, he has served as the associate dean of James Madison University's College of Integrated Science and Engineering.

 Scientific contributions

 He has contributed to research areas of Cognition & Culture and Cognitive science of religion through the development of the Context-based model of minimal counterintuiveness.
 In a 2005 article in the Journal of Cognition and Culture, he proposed a cognitive science of new religious movements.
 Upal has also pioneered a knowledge-rich agent-based social simulation technique for simulating the development of complex cultural beliefs.
-In 2017 his book Moderate Fundamentalists: Ahmadiyya Muslim Jama'at in the lens of cognitive science of religion, was published by DeGruyter Press.
+In 2017, his book Moderate Fundamentalists: Ahmadiyya Muslim Jama'at in the lens of cognitive science of religion, was published by DeGruyter Press.
 The book uses Context-based model of minimal counterintuiveness to explain counterintuitive claims of new religious movement founders such as Mirza Ghulam Ahmad-the founder of Ahmadiyya Islam.
 He co-edited the Brill Handbook of Islamic Sects & Movements with Professor Carole M. Cusack.